 Journeys: The Silk Road was made possible in part by grants from the Ahmanson Foundation, Kresge Foundation, Ralph M. Parsons Foundation and the Docent Council of USC Pacific Asia Museum.

-Join storyteller extraordinaire Sunny Stevenson in the Journeys exhibition room for Silk Road-inspired story time.
-Each Free Second Sunday of the month, she reads stories from across the world, delighting children and parents alike.
-Story time begins at 10:30am and 11:30 am and is followed by a hands-on activity.
+Join storyteller extraordinaire Sunny Stevenson in the Journeys exhibition room for story time!
+Each Free Second Sunday at 1:00pm, she reads stories from across the world, delighting children and parents alike.
 This program is free and open to the public.